M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/Email/Readme.md

 ﻿# Email Extensions

-*Note: This is a very early version of a potential addition to the above library.
-This content is only valid for the versions being provided here and may not be applicable in the future.*

 This builds upon the [COM API Extensions](https://github.com/M-Files/COMAPI.Extensions.Community/tree/master/MFilesAPI.Extensions/Email) functionality, and the readme there should be read before this one.

 ## Configuration